-Best Practice Network will take measures to ensure proper training, supervision and instruction of all employees in matters pertaining to their health and safety and to provide any necessary information.
-For example, Health & Safety posters are displayed on office notice boards and relevant training provided if new equipment or materials are introduced.
+Best Practice Network is committed to ensuring proper training, supervision, and instruction for all employees regarding health and safety matters, along with providing necessary information.
+For instance, Health & Safety posters are prominently displayed on office notice boards, and relevant training is provided whenever new equipment or materials are introduced.

-As part of the Induction process, employees undertake Health and Safety training, are advised of the safety rules and procedures and introduced to the Health and Safety Policy, implementation of which is key with disciplinary action taken against any employee who violates these rules and procedures.
+During the induction process, employees undergo comprehensive Health and Safety training.
+They are briefed on safety rules and procedures and familiarised with the Health and Safety Policy, the adherence to which is paramount.
+Disciplinary action will be taken against any employee found to be in violation of these rules and procedures.

-Best Practice Network also has a responsibility to ensure the health and safety of others who may be affected by the work activity and reasonable steps will be taken by all concerned to ensure that this duty is observed.
+Additionally, Best Practice Network recognises its responsibility to safeguard the health and safety of individuals who may be affected by its work activities.
+All parties involved will take reasonable steps to ensure this obligation is met.